lmbneuron/D-LMBmap/README.md

 Because the whole brain segmentation takes a certain amount of time, we will optimize the module and integrate it into the software in the future.
 At present, some small volumes can be segmented.

-## Brain Region Segmentation & Brain Style Transfer
+## Brain Style Transfer & Brain Region Segmentation

 ![Brain region segmentation and Brain style Transfer](https://github.com/lmbneuron/D-LMBmap/blob/main/Brain%20Region%20Segmentation/Brain%20region%20segmentation%20and%20brain%20style%20transfer.png)

 Brain region segmentation and brain style transfer methods mainly serve for whole brain registration.
-We also provide model training and prediction methods respectively, please refer to [Brain region segmentation](https://github.com/lmbneuron/D-LMBmap/tree/main/Brain%20Region%20Segmentation) and [Brain style transfer](https://github.com/lmbneuron/D-LMBmap/tree/main/Brain%20Style%20Transfer).
+We also provide model training and prediction methods respectively, please refer to [Brain style transfer](https://github.com/lmbneuron/D-LMBmap/tree/main/Brain%20Style%20Transfer) and [Brain region segmentation](https://github.com/lmbneuron/D-LMBmap/tree/main/Brain%20Region%20Segmentation).

 Some models have been integrated into D-LMBmap software.